 Chiropractic diagnosis for bulges and spinal disc herniation is recommended because of the specialization in spine care and focusing on all symptoms.
 For example, although it is not typically this simple, analysis reveals tingling in the fingers, and sharp pain in the lower spine indicates herniation.
 Conversely, dull aches in the low back and down the legs indicate sciatic pain that can be traced to a disc bulge.
 Making the correct diagnosis is crucial in developing the right treatment plan.
 The wrong treatment plan could result in worsening the injury and creating new injuries.
 Injury Medical Chiropractic provides optimal care and education for patients to understand everything going on with their bodies.

 - Early warning pain is most recognizable with the withdrawal reflex.
 For example, touching a scalding hot object and quickly pulling away.
 A protective mechanism that helps the body avoid danger and is important for survival.

-- Inflammatory pain occurs following an injury or surgery when the body is healing and in recovery.
-Inflammation prevents the body from moving too fast or too hard causing re-injury.
-This type of pain is important while healing, but is a cause for concern if it continues after the injury has healed.
+- Inflammatory pain occurs following an injury or surgery when the body is healing and recovering.
+Inflammation prevents the body from moving too fast or too hard, causing re-injury.
+This pain is important while healing but is a cause for concern if it continues after the injury has healed.

-- Pathological pain happens after the body has healed but the nervous system has suffered damage.
-This often occurs with individuals that get injured in a way that changes the way the body functions.
+- Pathological pain happens after the body has healed, but the nervous system has suffered damage.
+This often occurs with individuals that get injured in a way that changes how the body functions.
 If the nervous system does not heal properly, the body’s protective pain responses can begin to create false alarms and become chronic.

-The information herein on "Spinal Disc Herniation Chiropractic Reset" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Spinal Disc Herniation Chiropractic Reset" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.